SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

   helm repo add solacecharts https://solacedev.github.io/solace-kubernetes-quickstart/helm-charts
 ```

-- By default the publicly available [latest Docker image of PubSub+ Standard Edition](https://hub.Docker.com/r/solace/solace-pubsub-standard/tags/) will be used.
+- By default the publicly available [latest Docker image of PubSub+ EBS Standard Edition](https://hub.Docker.com/r/solace/solace-pubsub-standard/tags/) will be used.
 Specify a different image or [use a Docker image from a private registry](/docs/PubSubPlusK8SDeployment.md#using-private-registries) if required.
 If using a different image, add the `image.repository=<your-image-location>,image.tag=<your-image-tag>` values to the `--set` commands below, comma-separated.

 - Use one of the following chart variants to create a deployment.
 For configuration options and delete instructions, consult the [PubSub+ EBS Helm Chart Reference](https://github.com/SolaceDev/solace-kubernetes-quickstart/tree/HelmReorg/pubsubplus).